State Trustees Celebrates First Anniversary In New Footscray Home

 “With a modern state-of-the-art facility linking the Melbourne CBD to the growth corridors of Melbourne’s west, I am sure the successes of the first year will continue,” Mr Pallas said.

-Mr Dent noted that State Trustees was working to contribute to the local Footscray community.
+State Trustees are working to contribute to the local Footscray community.

 In addition, funds from State Trustees’ ‘Wholehearted’ workplace giving program are being donated to a new initiative developed by CoHealth and Justice Connect, and the company has also participated in a range of local events, including the ‘Footscray Celebrates’ event.